stavrossk/registration-form/README.md

 reg-form
 ========

-Here is the code from the registration form from tutorial: http://www.antonoffplus.com/how-to-create-a-registration-form-using-php-and-mysql/
+How to create registration form useing PHP and MySQL Here is the code from the tutorial: http://www.antonoffplus.com/how-to-create-a-registration-form-using-php-and-mysql/